20 Jan 24Book now

 Why choose ARU as the place to start your journey?

-Well, we're the largest provider in England for nursing, midwifery, and health & social care*, and have been shortlisted for the Nursing Times Pre-reg Provider of the Year award in both 2019 and 2020.
+Well, we're the largest provider in England for nursing, midwifery, and health & social care*, and have been shortlisted for the Nursing Times Pre-reg Provider of the Year award 2023.

 We offer Adult, Child and Mental Health nursing degrees so you can specialise, and follow the path that's right for you.
 We also offer dual registration four-year degrees, in Adult and Mental Health Nursing and Child and Mental Health Nursing as well as the newest role to join the nursing team Nursing Associate.